KAMRON-DEVELOPER/My_Vim_Setup/README.md

 # 🚀 MY ULTIMATE NEOVIM SETUP 🚀

-> [!WARNING]
-> 😎 My config is so easy to configure and it has almost all languages!

-> 😱 Almost all languages has linter and formatter...

-> [!NOTE]
-> 💪 I have commented some options to choice!

----
----

 ### ⭐ NAVIGATION ⭐

 | Mode | Key        | Action                          |
 | ---- | ---------- | ------------------------------- |
 | (n)  | `h`        | Move cursor left                |